pezia/poker-croupier/README.md

 One of the most important rules is that there is no explicit prize for the winner (the other teams however are free to invite them for a beer after the event).
 Poker retreats - although they have a competitive feel to them - are not competitions.
 The emphasis should be on practice.

 Another important rule is fair play: no one should try to exploit weaknesses of the framework, or deliberately inject back doors into its source code.
-Also no team should use any pre-written code.
-Only the language's standard library, and general purpose open source libraries are allowed.
+Also - with some notable exceptions listed bellow - no team should use any pre-written code.

 As with any code retreat like event: provide a free lunch but avoid pizza.

+### Notes on the usage of 3rd party code and fair play

+We would like to avoid a situation where one team has a huge advantage over the others due to a library that solves some part of the problem.
+For that reason the rule of thumb is that only the language's standard library, and general purpose open source libraries are allowed.

+#### Exceptions
+- The folding player provided as part of this repository in the `player/<language>` library can be used as a starting point.
+(That is to avoid people strugling to get Thrift to work.)
+- In the case of C++ the Boost library is allowed, since otherwise C++ would be handicaped against languages like Java and python that have more potent standard libraries.
+Similarly in other languages where the standard library is small - like JavaScript - public packages are allowed as long as they are resonably general purpose.
+- If in doubt, than the team should ask the other teams if they allow them to use a particular library.
+In the name of fair play, other teams should allow the usage of the library if it does not give the other team an unfair advantage.

 # How to get started as a contributor